kglw-dot-net/phase1/setlists/_posts/2022-06-06-razzmatazz-2-barcelona-spain.md

 11. K.G.L.W.

-Note: "K.G.L.W (Intro)" and "Doom City" were written on the printed setlist but were not played.
-Third of five shows for Primavera Sound in Barcelona.
-Second show with replacement guitars for Stu's Holy Explorer & Joey's Flying V.
+Note: Third of five shows for Primavera Sound in Barcelona.